Advanced Education for Tomorrow’s Healthcare Leaders

-According to the most recent data from the National Center for Education Statistics, more than 8,800 individuals completed a master’s degree in health services administration, healthcare administration and management, and healthcare facilities administration in 2013.
+According to the most recent data from the National Center for Education Statistics, more than 125,000 individuals completed a degree in health programs and related degrees including, healthcare administration and management, and healthcare facilities administration in 2017 -18.
 As a growing popular field of graduate study, healthcare administration offers both medical and non-medical professionals and opportunity to develop advanced organizational and management skills-effectively positioning them to assume leadership positions within the U.S. healthcare system.
 In this guide, you’ll find comprehensive information on the various master’s degree programs in healthcare currently available, along with top schools, specializations, coursework, timelines, advice for deciding on and applying to master’s programs, and more.

 Undertaking a master’s in health administration program is no small task, and prospective students must be sure the program to which they’re committing offers the best of the best when it comes to academics, staff and career counseling post-graduation.
 The below schools have programs with these characteristics and more, including excellent student support and financial aid and scholarship opportunities.
 See which colleges and MHA programs stand out in 201t.